 Our key focus for 2019–2022 will be on attracting and encouraging those from diverse groups that are currently under-represented in our workforce including women and members of the BAME and LGBT communities.

 Positive Action enables us to target our advertising campaigns and activity to encourage applications from Groups (defined by the Equality Act 2010) that are Under Represented in our workplace.
 Positive action is legal and is used widely across the Fire and Rescue Industry.

 Positive Action is NOT Positive Discrimination.
 Positive Discrimination is unlawful in the UK and gives candidates an unfair advantage in the recruitment process.
 For example, an employer appointing a person because they have a relevant protected characteristic rather than because they are the best candidate would be committing discrimination under the Equality Act 2010.

 We value, respect and embrace difference, for all our employees, volunteers and young people.
 Enabling everyone to recognise the benefits that equality, diversity and inclusion bring to our Service.

 We’re proud to support and employ reservists, armed forces veterans (including the wounded, injured and sick), cadet instructors, and military spouses/partners.

-In national recognition of our commitment to the Defence and Armed Forces community, GMFRS has been awarded the Armed Forces Covenant Employer Recognition Scheme Bronze Award.
+In national recognition of our commitment to the Defence and Armed Forces community, GMFRS has been awarded the Armed Forces Covenant Employer Recognition Scheme Silver Award.